Leipzig University: Founding and development until 1900

 Leipzig University main building (1917).
 It was demolished by the socialist administration in 1968.

 The university was modelled on the University of Prague, from which the German-speaking faculty members withdrew to Leipzig after the Jan Hus crisis and the Decree of Kutná Hora.
 The Alma mater Lipsiensis opened in 1409, after it had been officially chartered by Pope Alexander V in his Bull of Acknowledgment on (9 September of that year).
 Its first rector was Johannes Otto von Münsterberg.
 From its foundation, the Paulinerkirche served as the university church.
 After the Reformation, the church and the monastery buildings were donated to the university in 1544.
 In order to secure independent and sustainable funding, the university was endowed with the lordship over nine villages east of Leipzig (university villages).
 It kept this status for nearly 400 years until land reforms were carried out in the 19th century.

-Like many European universities, the University of Leipzig was structured into colleges (collegia) responsible for organising accommodation and collegiate lecturing.
+Like many European universities, Leipzig University was structured into colleges (collegia) responsible for organising accommodation and collegiate lecturing.
 Among the colleges of Leipzig were the Small College, the Large College, the Red College (Rotes Kolleg, also known as the New College), the college of our Lady (Frauenkolleg) and the Pauliner-College (Pauliner Kolleg).
 There were also private residential halls (bursen, see English 'bursaries').
 The colleges had jurisdiction over their members.
 The college structure was abandoned later and today only the names survive.